apprenticeharper/DeDRM_tools/ReadMe_First.txt

 About the tools
 ---------------
 These tools are updated and maintained by Apprentice Alf and Apprentice Harper.
-You can find the latest updates and get support at Apprentice Alf's blog: http://www.apprenticealf.wordpress.com/
+You can find links to the latest updates and get support at Apprentice Alf's blog: http://www.apprenticealf.wordpress.com/
 If you re-post these tools, a link to the blog would be appreciated.